-- Try a new cuisine – it’s not Morocco it’s Disney for Pete’s sake so take the opportunity to enjoy lots of new tastes without any potential after effects!
+Tasty – Try a new cuisine – it’s not Morocco it’s Disney for Pete’s sake so take the opportunity to enjoy new tastes without any potential after effects!

 Future World is made up of several ‘pavilions’, an interactive technological playground that offers trips around the human body, journeys into space, and voyages!
 Very gradually it would appear that Disney is moving towards having more fun and exciting ‘rides’ in this area and gradually moving away from adding anymore ‘World’s Fair’ type of pavilions.

 As visually impressive as it is, weighing in at 16 million pounds, there’s a whole lot more to Spaceship Earth than most guests realize.
 Inside is a slow-moving ride depicting the entire history of man made communications, from ancient cave paintings to Messrs Hewlett and Packard building computers in their California garage.
 Knowing that it would become the flagship attraction and set the tone for EPCOT as a whole, Imagineers pulled together some of the world’s greatest talents.
 The all-star roster includes Academy Award® winner Dame Judi Dench and brilliant 10-time Emmy® winner Bruce Boughton, who conducted a 63-piece orchestra and 24-voice choir for the musical score he composed.
 The music for each scene features styles and instruments appropriate to the era, transitioning seamlessly into the next — it’s pretty cool!